cybertec-postgresql/pgwatch2/pgwatch2/sql/metric_store/README.md

 ## timescale

+Most suitable storage schema when using long retention periods or hundreds of databases due to built-in extra compression.
+Typical compression ratios vary from 3 to 10x and also querying of larger historical data sets is typically faster.

 Assumes TimescaleDB (v1.7+) extension and "outsources" partition management for normal metrics to the extensions.
 Realtime metrics still use the "metric-time" schema as sadly Timescale doesn't support unlogged tables.
 Additionally one can also tune the chunking and historic data compression intervals - by default it's 2 days and 1 day.
 To change use the admin.timescale_change_chunk_interval() and admin.timescale_change_compress_interval() functions.

-Most suitable storage schema when using long retention periods due to built-in extra compression.
+Note that if wanting to store a deeper history of 6 months or a year then additionally using [Continous Aggregates](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates) might be a good idea.
+This will though also require modifying the Grafana dashboards, so it's out of scope for pgwatch2.

 # Data size considerations